your printing and binding options explained, including print-on-demand

 Short-run Digital Book Production

-The main advantage of digital printing techniques (as opposed to the traditional lithographic or offset printing that preceded it but, which is still used although mainly for very large print-runs) is that they can cater to much shorter print-runs (anything from a few dozen to a several hundred copies), while still maintaining a competitive unit cost price.
+The main advantage of digital printing techniques (as distinct from lithographic or offset printing that preceded it but still used, although mainly for very large print-runs) is that they can cater to much shorter print-runs (anything from a few dozen to a several hundred copies), while still maintaining a competitive unit cost price.
 Reprints are easy to arrange and because files are stored digitally (no printing plates involved), you can make amendments and additions to future prints without too much inconvenience or expense.

 In the main, you are not restricted in terms of your printing options, which include book format size, print quality, paper stock, page count, binding styles and so forth.
 Most, if not all of these options can be catered to, even within very tight budgets.
 If you are not sure, we can advise you on the options that are best suited to your project.

 With print-on-demand, books are printed to order, even if the order is only for a single copy!
-Thus, you are not running the risk of investing in stock or inventory that won’t sell.
+Thus, you are not running the risk of investing in stock or inventory that does not sell.

 Platforms like Kindle Direct Publishing, Ingram offer professional and affordable services in this area.
 Prices are competitive, delivery times are reasonable and the quality is quite good.
-There are few, if any, set-up costs, meaning little or no exposure to risk.
-The only possible disadvantage is that you may be limited in terms of your printing options – e.g. book format size, choice of binding, use of colour, etc. A one-size-fits-all approach tends to prevail.
+There are few or only small set-up costs.
+The only possible disadvantage is that you may be limited in terms of your printing options – e.g. book format size, choice of binding, use of colour, etc. A one-size-fits-all approach may prevail.

-Print-on-Demand also provides a useful means of fulfilling sales when there is a surplus of demand at the end of a print-run.
+Print-on-demand also provides a useful means of fulfilling sales when there is a surplus of demand at the end of a print-run.
 It allows you to keep your book in print without have to invest in new stock or inventory and all of the associated overheads (e.g. storage, warehousing, distribution costs).

 This option does not involve any printing at all, which is why we consider it under a separate heading (see section on e-Publishing for more information).
 Nevertheless, at the present stage in the evolution of modern publishing, both the print and e-publishing options should be considered in tandem with each other and, therefore, inform your publishing plans.
 While e-publishing does present an attractive alternative to print from a cost point of view, it should also be seen as complementary.